timorisser/CollectEWaste/README.md

 # CollectEWaste

-CollectEWaste is an online recycling and upcycling platform.
+CollectEWaste is an online up- and recycling platform.

 ## Information